-SystemDrive\glassfish3
+SystemDrive\glassfish7

-In GlassFish Server 3.0.1 and Enterprise Server v3, the default installation root directory was glassfishv3.
+In Eclipse GlassFish 3.0.1 and Enterprise Server v3, the default installation root directory was glassfish7.

 Changes to Group Management Service Settings

 The functionality of the Group Management Service (GMS) has not changed since Sun GlassFish Enterprise Server v2.1.1, but the names of GMS settings have been changed in the Administration Console to make them more understandable.
 These changes are made automatically during the upgrade process.